-Any student wishing to complete a VCE study with DECV must complete a Distance Education Application form (collect from Senior School Office) and submit this during the course selection process to the Senior School Leader.
-Course selection is to be completed with the understanding that any application to study with DECV may not be successful so other informed study selections should be made.
+Any student wishing to complete a VCE study with VSV must complete a Virtual Schools Victoria enrolment (collected from Senior Centre) and submit this during the course selection process to the Senior School Leader.
+Course selection is to be completed with the understanding that any application to study with VSV may not be successful so other informed study selections should be made.